alexirpan/alexirpan.github.io/web-fiction-reviews.markdown

 *Last updated November 28, 2015*

-Almost all stories I've read the last few years were published online.
+Almost all stories I've read the last few years were self-published online.
 There's something very addicting about being able to read a story wherever I have Internet access, especially because I own a smartphone.

 On one hand, this means there are a lot of print books I haven't read.
 I'll admit that the standards for web fiction are much lower.
-On the other hand, not all web fiction is terrible.
-Thanks to my reading habits, I'm slightly more qualified to recommend online stories than the average person.
+On the other hand, not all web fiction is terrible, and thanks to my reading habits, I'm slightly more qualified to recommend web fiction than the average person.
-Horray!
+Hooray!

 I intend to write more in-depth reviews for some of these recommendations.
-To stop this page from getting too unwieldly, **every recommendation must either link to a full blog post review or be at most three sentences long.**
+To stop this page from getting too unwieldy, **every recommendation must either link to a full blog post review or be at most three sentences long.**

 This is restricted to text only content.
 Anything visual like